material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 5: Provide Plans to Executors

-The Runtime now provides each Plan instance to the relevant Executor.
+The Scheduler now provides each Plan instance to the relevant Executor.
 This allows the Executor to translate specific Plans in to actionable logic.

 ### Step 6: Executors execute Plans